khulnasoft/integrations-core/coredns/README.md

 ### Installation

-The CoreDNS check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your servers.
+The CoreDNS check is included in the [Khulnasoft Agent][1] package, so you don't need to install anything else on your servers.

 ### Configuration
 <!-- xxx tabs xxx -->